Solartraveler/audiomux/README.md

 The PCB is under creative common license.
 [CC-BY-SA 3.0 DE](https://creativecommons.org/licenses/by-sa/3.0/de/deed.en)

 ## Windows users
-See my instructions for the IRUSB project (https://github.com/Solartraveler/irusb).
-Only the USB ID and the name of the control programm will be differnt.
+See my instructions for the [IRUSB project](https://github.com/Solartraveler/irusb).
+Only the USB ID and the name of the control program will be different.